 S-100 specifies that Discovery Metadata for datasets is contained within an external XML file created in accordance with the S-100 metadata schema.
 This metadata set complies with the minimum metadata and extends it in a few places to provide more details, for example about reference datums and issue dates of the data.
-More information about Discovery Metadata for datasets can be found in the normative Appendix 4a-D Discovery Metadata for Information Exchange Catalogues of S-100.
+More information about Discovery Metadata for datasets can be found in S-100 normative Appendix 4a-D, Discovery Metadata for Information Exchange Catalogues of.